alexchen4ai/ggml/Notes.md

 cmake --build build --config Debug -j8
 ```

 To make everything easier, we can use the `.vscode/launch.json` to automate and use the debug tool inside VSCode better.
 Refer to the current setup for different project that we wish to debug.
+After this, we can freely setup break point, and there are four options:
+- `Continue`: Continue the execution of the program until the next breakpoint is encountered.
+- `Step Over`: Execute the current line of code and move to the next line.
+If the current line contains a function call, the function is executed and the result is returned.
+- `Step Into`: Execute the current line of code.
+If the current line contains a function call, the debugger steps into the function and stops at the first line of the function.
+- `Step Out`: Continue executing the program until the current function is completed and return to the calling function.

+Try to use this command to debug the program.
+This is very important for our later model development.